Start a conversation

 How have new hiking permits and entrance tickets changed the experience?

 Since the United Nations first designated Machu Picchu a world heritage site in 1983, the “Lost City” and connecting Inca Trail trek have seen an unprecedented, if not hindering, number of visitors.
-Newly enacted Peruvian Laws have introduced new regulation.
+Newly enacted Peruvian Laws have introduced new regulations.
 Including the amount of people that enter the citadel at a time, which routes to follows once you inside and how many people can start the Inca on a given day.

 Initially, the Peruvian government did not require permits and placed no limitation daily visitors.
 However, in 2017 alone, Machu Picchu saw over 1.5million visitors that year.
 The result of the lack of regulation, saw significant degradation to the site.
 Not everyone knew the value of preserving this site, some patrons attempted to move stones from their original places.
 Whilst others contributed to a lot of pollution, leaving behind food articles, plastic bottle and bags.
 Lastly, the overwhelming crowds started becoming unmanageable.
 So, the Peruvian government took some measures to ensure the continued preservation of this archeological site for use by future generations.